-- Most Levadas have perfectly marked hiking paths next and over them.
+- Most Levadas have correctly marked hiking paths next and over them.

-- Many Levadas were structured next to dangerous cliff’s; a sign of advanced engineering and courage.
+- Many Levadas were structured next to dangerous cliff’s; That is a sign of advanced engineering and courage.

 - Almost all of the walking paths in Madeira, no matter how long they are, they are quite easy to hike through.

 Walking in the areas where Levadas in Madeira are, feels like heaven.